 The game accepted it.

-The closest match I found was dwyl/english-words—a plain text file of 479,000 English words, hosted on GitHub.
+The closest match I found was dwyl/english-words.
+A plain text file of 479,000 English words, hosted on GitHub.
 Jackpot.

 The next part gets technical.
 If you’re here for the takeaway, skip ahead to What I Actually Learned.